- What time does the boat leave Sihanoukville?

 - When is rainy/dry season?

-You will need to pop into the booking office at Monkey Republic to pick up your tickets before you depart.
+You will need to pop into the booking Desk at Monkey Republic to pick up your tickets before you depart.

 No, we can only sell boat tickets as two-part, return journeys.
 You must pay the standard boat fare even if you only use one half of the ticket.